jordanxlau/course-booking-app/README.md

 # course-booking-app
-Android application coded from scratch in Android Studio by @achawathe, @EricVan14, @noobstang, @michaeltsoon, and @jordanxlau.
+Android application coded from scratch in Android Studio by @achawathe, @EricVan14, @michaeltsoon, and @jordanxlau.
 (Contributors are listed alphabetically.)

 This app implements a basic course selection service for students and instructors.
 Students are able to search for a course; instructors are able to edit details about courses; and administrators are able to manage users and courses.